Quantum metrology with linear Lie algebra parameterisations: Lie algebras and quantum dynamics

 This can greatly simplify many quantum calculations.
 In particular, it lets us sidestep infinite-term Baker-Campbell-Hausdorff type expansions.
 For example, suppose we wish to compute $e^{\theta a^{\dagger}a}i(a^{\dagger}-a)e^{-\theta a^{\dagger}a}$.
-We can note that $\{1,a,a^{\dagger},a^{\dagger}a\}$ forms a four-dimensional Lie algebra.
+The set $\{1,a,a^{\dagger},a^{\dagger}a\}$ forms a basis for a four-dimensional Lie algebra.
 We'll show in \cref{app:SingleCavity} that the adjoint representation gives: